digital-sound-antiques/libkss/README.md

 ```

 # NOTE
-The `kss-drivers` submodule on which libkss depends, is NOT follow the libkss's license.
+The `kss-drivers` submodule on which libkss depends, does NOT follow the libkss's license.
 See README of the submodule.